Back to Blog

 ElementBad thumbnailGood thumbnail

-TextFull sentence, tiny font3–5 bold words, high contrast
+TextFull sentence, tiny font3 to 5 bold words, high contrast

 ColorsMuted, low contrastBright, saturated, subject pops